primefaces/primefaces/docs/9_0/components/tabview.md

     //tabs
 </p:tabView>
 ```

 ## Client Side Callbacks
-Tabview has three callbacks for client side. _onTabChange_ is executed when an inactive tab is
+TabView has three callbacks for client side. _onTabChange_ is executed when an inactive Tab is
-clicked, _onTabShow_ is executed when an inactive tab becomes active to be shown and _onTabClose_
+clicked, _onTabShow_ is executed when an inactive Tab becomes active to be shown and _onTabClose_
-when a closable tab is closed.
-All these callbacks receive index parameter as the index of tab.
+when a closable Tab is closed.
+All these callbacks receive index parameter as the index of Tab.

 ```xhtml
 <p:tabView onTabChange="handleTabChange(index)">